Black Gives Way to Blue: Reunion

+Recording

 In April 2007, the band's "official blogger", Baldy, posted an update on progress towards the writing of the album, saying that Alice in Chains had been in Los Angeles, California for five days, "sat through three rehearsals and one demo recording session, listened to several other demos" and the new material was "kicking his ass right out of his pants."
 By March 2008, the band started writing and working together, and that was the start of the new album.
 According to Kinney, they just wanted to hear what their new music sounded like, as they were at Carmen Miranda's old studio, so they decided to record it.
 "It’s a very musical place.
 And everything was so good we decided to record it.
 It's a tremendous undertaking, but at the end of it I haven’t felt this good about something since we were kids".
 In September 2008, it was reported that Alice in Chains would enter the studio that October to begin recording a new album for a summer 2009 release.

 Recording began on October 23, 2008 at the Foo Fighters' Studio 606 in Northridge, California, with producer Nick Raskulinecz (Foo Fighters, Rush, Stone Sour, Trivium, Shadows Fall, Death Angel).
 The band did not have a record label at the time and the album was funded by Jerry Cantrell and Sean Kinney.
 In December 2008, they moved into the Henson Recording Studios in Los Angeles.
 Staley's mother, Nancy McCallum, was supportive of the band's decision to move on and visited them during their recording sessions.
 Other members of Staley's family were also supportive of the band.
 Manager Susan Silver said "it was really important that it was OK with them".
 In April 2009, Cantrell told at the Revolver's Golden Gods Awards Show that Alice in Chains had finished recording the album on March 18, 2009 (his 43rd birthday and also the same day that William DuVall's son was born), and were in the process of mixing it for a September release.
 Elton John recorded the piano track for the song "Black Gives Way to Blue" in a Las Vegas studio on April 23, 2009.

 Manager David Benveniste began approaching record labels with a sampling of four or five songs from the new sessions, and the offers started coming from every major label.
 The band eventually signed with Virgin/EMI.